 The volume of straw produced is 3-4 times that of chaff.
-The desity of straw and barley is 29 kg/m3 and 47 kg/m3 for barley.
+The density of wheat straw is 29 kg/m3 and 47 kg/m3 for barley straw.

 - Chaff is 33-42% the weight of the harvest.

-- The chaff piles are much larger than the grain piles.
+- The crop residue pile(s) are much larger than the grain piles.

-- barley 2-4 times the size of the grain harvest
+- The wheat crop residue is 33-35 times the size of the grain harvest.

 Modern farming uses chaff as:

-- a fertilizer - very slow release of minerals,
+- A fertilizer that provides a very slow release of minerals,

-- soil conditioner to hold moister content in the soil.
+- A soil conditioner to hold moisture content in the soil.

-- Livestock food mix ingredient to add economical roughage
+- A Livestock food-mix ingredient to add economical roughage.

 There are still several things that could affect the kernel size and the chaff ratios.
-The kernels may have been smaller than modern wheat if their soil was not as well prepared or cultivated as modern times.
+The kernels may have been smaller than modern wheat if their soil was not prepared or cultivated as well as in modern times.
+“Wheat varieties introduced since 1950” have contributed to increased chaff production.
 Modern kernels are likely larger because of engineering the plants.
 Either way, these calculations would be the minimum ratios for Chaff.
 1:3 for Barley and 1:10 for Wheat.
 The piles of straw are as large as the pile of chaff piles.
 That is 2.5 to 5 times for barley and 2.9 to 3.6 for wheat.
 The economic value of chaff depends on how one would use it.

-- Calculating The Density Of Chaff For Data Presented Above.
+Calculating the Density of Straw and Chaff for the Data Presented Above.

 SECTION 600.TABLE B STANDARD WEIGHT PER BUSHEL FOR AGRICULTURAL COMMODITIES

-“If the chaff wagon is filled, the piles are approximately four to five feet high, seven feet wide and 10 to 12 feet long, and weigh about 800 lb.”15/sup>
+- “If the wagon is filled, the piles are approximately four to five feet high, seven feet wide and 10 to 12 feet long, and weighs about 800 lb.”

 - American bushel = 2150.42 cubic inches